z-klar/rtl_fe_sim/README.md

     - Fixed issue with JWT token decoding.
 Option for decoding token directly from the textbox added (token can be clipboarded directly to textarea)
 - 1.2.0.0
     - Testrack editing implemented
+- 1.2.0.1
+    - Hand over of a testrack (FE simulation) did not work properly - fixed

 ## Environment specific configuration